 What changes will the reform bring?

-The draft of the Heritage Conservation Act provides six major changes, the aim of which is to ensure a transition from a controlling heritage protection to an inclusive heritage protection:
+The draft of the Heritage Conservation Act provides five major changes, the aim of which is to ensure a transition from a controlling heritage protection to an inclusive heritage protection:

 - the state will compensate to the owner that part of the works, which is different from regular works – tests and heritage conservation monitoring;

 - an improved public service – we will increase the part of prevention works and the role of the Heritage Conservation Board as an advisor to owners;

 - we will modernise the requirements and management procedure of conducting works;

 - in order to prevent illegal trade of cultural objects, we will impose stricter regulations on findings of cultural objects;